Skip to content

 from blueprint to a testable prototype in the ANVIL system

-Most products fail not on the technology, but because they spend months being built past the needs of real users.
-No validation → months of development that miss the market.
-According to an MIT study, roughly 95% of enterprise AI pilots reach no measurable business value – not because the software doesn't run, but because it solves the wrong problem.
+Working software is no guarantee of a working product.
+The most expensive mistakes happen not in the code but in the assumption that you already know what the market wants.
+A study cited by MIT concludes that roughly 95% of enterprise AI pilots reach no measurable ROI – not because the software doesn't run, but because it solves the wrong problem.
 Fortune: MIT report, 95% of enterprise AI pilots with no measurable ROI (2025)

+The pattern is older than AI.
 Startup Genome analyzed over 3,200 startups: 74% of the high-growth ones fail from premature scaling – they invest in build-out and reach before the product is confirmed in the market.
-Startup Genome: Why Startups Fail, Premature Scaling (3,200+ startups) Typical patterns we avoid with early validation:
+Startup Genome: Why Startups Fail, Premature Scaling (3,200+ startups) Three patterns repeat:

 • Features nobody uses: months of development time flow into functions that miss the real need.